Nash Rambler straight-six engine: 173 (Nash 600)

+Nash Motors designed an I6 engine from a clean sheet in the mid to late 1930s, focused on fuel economy.
+The new engine was introduced in the autumn of 1940 in the 1941 Nash 600 series of cars.
+The new engine was dubbed the "Flying Scot" by Nash.

-Introduced in the autumn of 1940 for the 1941 Nash 600, it was originally designed to be an economy engine by Nash Motors, who initially called it the "Flying Scot" engine.
-Nash went on to merge with Hudson to form AMC in 1954.
-The initial design had a 3+1/8 in bore and a 3+3/4 in stroke, for a displacement of 2828 cc.
-This bore was to be kept for all the variants of the engine, which were enlarged by increasing the stroke – an unusual practice given that changing forging is more expensive than changing the block casting.
+The initial design had a 3.125 in bore and a 3.75 in stroke, for a displacement of 172.6 cuin.
+This bore was kept for all the variants of the engine, which were enlarged by increasing the stroke – an unusual practice given that changing forging is more expensive than changing the block casting.
+The cylinders are siamesed in pairs with no water jacket between cylinder pairs resulting in a narrow block deck surface.
 The intake and exhaust manifolds were integrated into the cylinder block casting to reduce both weight and cost; Nash drew attention to the increased reliability of the design by marketing it as "Monitor Sealed".

 To help keep costs down, the 600 engine had four main bearings, unlike the 7-main-bearing 234 flathead engine it replaced.
 The new, smaller flathead design was initially rated at 75 hp at 3,600 rpm.
-The engine combined with the new Ambassador's advanced "unitized" construction design provided better than 25 mpgus.
+The engine, combined with the new 600's advanced lightweight "unitized" body construction design, provided better than 25 mpgus.
+Some buyers reported getting 30 mpgus or more.

-When the war ended, Nash updated the 600 for 1946, increasing power to 80 hp at 3,800 rpm.
-Updates included larger intake valves, reworked manifold and valve passages, and a revised head which provided a somewhat higher compression ratio.
-A triple-venturi, down-draft carburettor replaced the earlier type, and a number of minor changes to increase durability were also made.
-The 173 continued to be used for the Nash Rambler until 1952.
+After World War II ended, Nash updated the engine in the 600 models for the 1946 model year by increasing power to 80 hp at 3,800 rpm.
+Updates included larger intake valves, reworked manifold and valve passages, and a revised head which provided a higher compression ratio.
+A triple-venturi, down-draft carburetor replaced the earlier type, and several changes were incorporated to increase durability.

+The 173 engine remained in use in the compact Nash Rambler models until 1952.